TachyonicProject/luxon/docs/source/tutorials/api.rst

 --------------------------------
 Luxon offers the ability to protect views based on users' roles, aka Role Based Access Control (RBAC).

-This is done by tagged a view with with a rule.
+This is done by a tagging a view with with a rule.
 Only users assigned with roles that match the rule assigned to the view, can access that view.
 The roles and their associated rules are defined in the **myapi/policy.json** file.
 This was created when we set up the
 package: